erickkelvin/cloud-course/README.md

 # Cloud Course
-Repository containing the cloud course projects.
+Repository containing projects for the cloud course at UFC, using Amazon Web Services and Google Cloud Platform.

 ## AWS Project